 Doc fees change from state to state and from dealer to dealer.
 Many states cap doc fees to prevent dealers from exploiting them.
 For example you’ll never see a doc fee of more than $85 in California, whereas in Florida you’ll frequently find dealers charging upwards of $1,000 for a doc fee.
 In some states it’s the wild west.

-Car Dealer Doc Fee by State 2023 (Updated)
+Be Prepared: Car Dealer Doc Fees by State

 Read the contract carefully: Make sure to review the sales contract thoroughly and ask the dealer to explain any unfamiliar fees or charges.